nikhilkalhan92/Project-2/README.md

 [Here are my wireframes for desktop, mobile and tablet for this project](assets/wireframes/Wireframes-Project2.pdf)

 #### LANGUAGES USED ####

-- HTML
+1. HTML
-- CSS
+2. CSS
-- JavaScript
+3. JavaScript

 ### PROGRAMS USED ###
-Font Awesome:
+1. Font Awesome:
 Font Awesome was using for a few icons used in the footer aspect of the site pages.

-Google Fonts:
+2. Google Fonts:
 Google Fonts was used for all the text content on the site pages.

-GitPod:
+3. GitPod:
 GitPod was used to write up the code for my project and using the GitPod terminal to commit everything to GitHub.

-GitHub:
+4. GitHub:
 GitHub is being used to store all the code for this project after being pushed from GitPod.

-Balsamiq:
+5. Balsamiq:
 Balsamiq was used in the initial design process to make wireframes.

-Firefox Developer Tools:
+6. Google Chrome Developer Tools:
 Firefox Developer Tools was used for trouble shooting and trying new visual changes without it affect the current code already created.

 #### DEPLOYMENT ####